Monday, September 29, 2025

 Head over to our TeePublic and/or Redbubble stores today and buy some merch!
 Every item sold sees a small return to us, and covers our hosting costs.
 We appreciate every purchase.

-In this week's episode of The Men Behaving Badly Rewatch, Cory and Tom pursue their options as they discuss the series 1 episodes 1-3, Intruders, The Bet and Alarms and Setbacks.
+In this week's episode of The Men Behaving Badly Rewatch, Cory and Tom get away, tidy up and make big mistakes as they discuss the series 3 episodes 4-6, Weekend, Cleaning Lady, and Marriage.

 Written by: Simon Nye